dafny-lang/dafny/docs/DafnyRef/UserGuide.md

   implicitly static and field declarations are not allowed at the module scope.

-* `-unicodeChar:<n>` - controls the meaning of the built-int `char` type.

-  * `0` (default) - The `char` type represents any UTF-16 code unit.
+* `--unicode-char` - if false, the `char` type represents any UTF-16 code unit;
-    This means any 16-bit value, including surrogate code points.
-    Allows `\uXXXX` escapes in string and character literals.
+  this means any 16-bit value, including surrogate code points and allows `\uXXXX` escapes in string and character literals.
-  * `1` - The `char` type represents any Unicode scalar value.
+  If true, `char` represnts any Unicode scalar value;
-    This means any Unicode code point excluding surrogates.
-    Allows `\U{X..X}` escapes in string and character literals.
+  this means any Unicode code point excluding surrogates and allows `\U{X..X}` escapes in string and character literals.

-  The default is currently `0`, but will be `1` in Dafny version 4.
+  The default is false for Dafny version 3 and true for version 4.
+  The legacy option was -unicodeChar:<n>` with values 0 and 1 for false and true above.

 ### 25.8.6.
 Controlling warnings {#sec-controlling-warnings}

 These options control what warnings Dafny produces, and whether to treat warnings as errors.

-* `-warnShadowing` - emit a warning if the name of a declared variable caused another variable to be shadowed.
+* `--warn-shadowing (was `-warnShadowing`) - emit a warning if the name of a declared variable caused another variable to be shadowed.

 * `-deprecation:<n>` - control warnings about deprecated features.
 The
   value of `<n>` can be any of the following.